CharcoalStyles/questing-puzzles-flx/Modding.md

 It is a direct insertion of the [Math](https://api.haxe.org/Math.html) class from the Haxe standard library.

+#### GemType

+It is a direct insertion of the [GemType](https://github.com/CharcoalStyles/questing-puzzles-flx/blob/main/source/entities/Gem.hx) class from the Haxe game code.
+This is really only used to get the colour of the gems.

 #### self and enemy

 `self` and `enemy` are [Character](https://github.com/CharcoalStyles/questing-puzzles-flx/blob/main/source/entities/Character.hx) objects.
 Self is the character that cast the spell, enemy is the other character in the battle.